 How to Register

-The full fee for the two day program is CAD 1,550 + tax.
-The fee covers tuition, a comprehensive set of course notes, access to EduMine pre-course e-learning, a certificate of attendance, catered breakfast and lunches incl. light refreshments.
+The fee covers the lecture, access to Pre-Course e-learning, a certificate of attendance, and catered breakfasts and lunches including light refreshments.
 The fee does not cover accommodation.

 The course will be held at InfoMine Inc, Vancouver, Canada, Suite 640 - 580 Hornby Street, Vancouver, BC.
-Detailed arrival instructions, including a map, will be sent to all participants 10-14 days prior to the commencement of the course.
+Detailed arrival instructions will be sent to all participants 10-14 days prior to the commencement of the course.

 If you need to make hotel reservations, we recommend the following hotels.
-Each hotel is within 5-10min walking distance to the course venue and provides convenient access to transportation and 'Canada Line' rapid transit to/from Vancouver International Airport.
+Each hotel is within a 5-15 minute walking distance of the course venue and provides convenient access to transportation and 'Canada Line' rapid transit to/from Vancouver International Airport.

 When making reservations make sure to ask for the "InfoMine corporate rate".

-For further information about hotels in Downtown Vancouver, see the following link: http://www.hotels-vancouver.ca/hotels/Downtown
+For further information about hotels in Downtown Vancouver, see the following website: http://www.hotels-vancouver.ca/hotels/Downtown.

 By submitting a short course registration form, you agree to pay the associated fees in full before the course start date.

 Notice of cancellation must be given in writing by letter, fax or email and action will be taken to recover, from the delegates or their employers, that portion of the fee owing at the time of cancellation.